Impact of Anisotropic Birefringence on Measuring Cosmic Microwave Background Lensing: Lensed and Rotated CMB Power Spectra

 for $\ell \neq \ell'$ and $m \neq -m'$. $f^{\phi}_{\ell L \ell'}$ and $f^{\alpha}_{\ell L \ell'}$ are weight functions for $\phi$ and $\alpha$, given by

-We have defined $\langle ... \rangle_{\m{CMB}}$ to be an ensemble average over different realisations of primary CMB, with a fixed realization of both $\phi$ and $\alpha$.
+Here $\langle ... \rangle_{\m{CMB}}$ is an ensemble average over different realizations of the primary CMB, with a fixed realization of both $\phi$ and $\alpha$.
 It then follows that

 for $\ell \neq \ell'$ and $m \neq -m'$.
-Eq.~\eqref{eq:rotated-lensed average} shows that the off-diagonal covariance between E-mode and B-mode polarization is contributed by a summation of lensing and rotation contributions, to the leading order\footnote{Note that Eq.~\eqref{eq:rotated-lensed average} does not contradict with the fact that lensing and anisotropic rotation do not induce parity-odd power spectra, because the average is taken with fixed $\phi$ and $\alpha$ realizations; if, however, we also average over $\phi$ and $\alpha$ in Eq.~\eqref{eq:rotated-lensed average}, the resulting EB power spectrum will be zero.}.
+Eq.~\eqref{eq:rotated-lensed average} shows that the off-diagonal covariance between E-mode and B-mode polarization is contributed by a sum of lensing and rotation contributions, to leading order\footnote{Note that Eq.~\eqref{eq:rotated-lensed average} does not contradict the fact that lensing and anisotropic rotation do not induce parity-odd power spectra, because the average is taken with fixed realizations of $\phi$ and $\alpha$; if, however, we also average over $\phi$ and $\alpha$ in Eq.~\eqref{eq:rotated-lensed average}, the resulting EB power spectrum will be zero.}.